rubiocode/Technically-Speaking/README.md

 Future improvements to this code:

-* Login and signup function do not render the dashboard.
+* Login and signup function do not render redirect automatically.
 The is user successfully being logged or signed up but the page is not rendering the changes.
-Temporary fix: refresh the page and you will be routed to the dashboard page.
+Temporary fix: refresh the page and you will be routed to the dashboard/homepage page.

-* Trying to login with a 'seed user' creates a 404 'Bad Request' error.
-However, the signup function working properly and when signing in with a new real user the login function works properly and no 404 error messages are rendered.

 * Delete and edit comment functions not working properly.
 There are no handlebars for them and due to time, unable to keep working on them.
 Future fix: add an edit- comment handlebar that renders in the dashboard for user to modify or delete his/her own comments.